 Somewhat similar to Crazy Ex-Girlfriend, but with a different tone, Garfinkle and Oats follows the ups and downs of two friends played by Riki Lindhome and Kate Micucci.
 They are two Millennials trying to make careers in show business and figure out modern dating.

 This show never got the love it deserved.
-Available for purchase through Amazon or via Sling.
+Sadly, not available to stream currently.

 Another show that just didn’t catch on.
-A pie maker can return the dead to life briefly with just a touch sings catchy musical numbers.
-Available to stream via Amazon Video for a cost.
+A pie maker can return the dead to life briefly with just a touch while singing catchy musical numbers.
+Both seasons of Pushing Daisies are available to stream on Max.

 Get a little taste of Cristen Chenoweth singing Birdhouse in Your Soul.

-Originally on HBO, Dead Like Me is available for streaming via Hulu.
+Originally on HBO, Dead Like Me is available for streaming via Roku and Amazon Prime Video.

-A teenage girl with a bad attitude finds herself dead and recruited into becoming a reaper.
-Great performances by Mandy Patinkin and Jasmine Guy.
+A teenage girl with a bad attitude finds herself dead and recruited to become a reaper.
+Great performances by Mandy Patinkin and the divine Jasmine Guy.